-Types of renewable energies
+Types of renewable energy

-Solar Feed-in-TariffA solar feed-in-tariff (FiT) is an energy buy-back scheme implemented by the majority of energy providers.
+Solar feed-in-tariff A solar feed-in-tariff (FiT) is an energy buy-back scheme implemented by the majority of energy providers.
 Customers who have solar panels and a solar battery can send unused energy back into the grid which is purchased by the energy companies.
-In Australia, most states and territories have a minimum FiT but many energy companies will actually give you more for your unused solar energy.
+Your solar FiT can vary widely depending on where you live, your energy provider, and the electricity plan you’re on.

-Hydropower, which is energy generated by the movement of water through turbines or generators, is another popular renewable resource as it’s constantly replenished through the sun.
-Hydropower has been around for a long time, traditionally being used to turn mills in order to break and hull grain or break ore in mining.
-It is also the largest contributor to renewable energy worldwide, contributing to over 16% of the world’s energy production and accounts for over half of all renewable energy.
-Unlike solar, hydropower is often done on a larger scale as it requires the use of vast turbines and generators and the movement of large amounts of water.
+Hydropower, which is energy generated from the movement of water, is another popular renewable energy resource.
+The use of water to generate energy has been around for a long time, with people harnessing its power for boats, grain mills, and even mining.
+It is also one of the largest contributors to renewable energy worldwide, contributing to over 16% of the world’s energy production and over half of all renewable energy produced globally.

 Through the use of wind turbines, it is possible to capture the power of the wind and convert it into electricity.
 Kinetic wind energy is converted into electrical energy through propellers spinning gears connected to a generator which then transforms the energy into electricity.
 While there are some difficulties when it comes to wind energy, as some of the most profitable places are also the most remote areas and the noise and large turbines can disrupt the wildlife in the area, technological advancements are making wind energy cheaper, easier, and less disruptive.